bemoty/ShareX-Upload-Server/README.md

 # Bemoty's ShareS server

-This repository contains my personal fork of the ShareX-Upload-Server (ShareS) by TannerReynolds.
+This repository contains my personal fork of the [ShareX-Upload-Server (ShareS)](https://github.com/TannerReynolds/ShareX-Upload-Server) by [TannerReynolds](https://github.com/TannerReynolds).
 I use it to upload screenshots to my domain i.bemoty.dev.
+If you want to find out more about the original ShareS server, you might want to check out the [upstream readme](https://github.com/TannerReynolds/ShareX-Upload-Server/blob/master/README.md).

 ## Installation